KSchopmeyer/smipyping/docs/smiclicmdshelp.rst

     Usage: smicli companies modify [COMMAND-OPTIONS] CompanyID

-      Create fake cimping results in pings database.
+      Modify company data in database.

-      Execute simple cim ping against the list of ids provided for target servers in the database defined by each id in the list of ids creates a table showing result.
+      Modifies the company name in the company table of the database.

       ex. smicli companies modify 13 -c "NewCompany Name"